NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

-## Single cell data
+# Single cell data

-We can also perform data integration between one scRNA-seq dataset and one spatial transcriptomics dataset.
-Such task is particularly useful because it allows us to transfer cell type labels to the Visium dataset, which were dentified from the scRNA-seq dataset.
+We can use a scRNA-seq dataset as a referenced to predict the proportion of different celltypes in the Visium spots.

+Keep in mind that it is important to have a reference that contains all the celltypes you expect to find in your spots.
+Ideally it should be a scRNAseq reference from the exact same tissue.

 We will use a reference scRNA-seq dataset of ~14,000 adult mouse cortical cell taxonomy from the Allen Institute, generated with the SMART-Seq2 protocol.